juniorgasparotto/SysCommand/doc/pt-br/presentation/how-it-works.md

 public class MyCommand : Command
 {
+    // Argument1
     public int?
 MyProperty { get; set; }
-    public decimal?
+    // Argument2..You can create as many as you want. public decimal?
 MyProperty2 { get; set; }

+    // Method to process arguments if any exist.
-    public void Main()
+    // This signature "Main()" is reserved for this use only. public void Main()
     {
         if (MyProperty != null)